Abemaciclib

 Abemaciclib, sold under the brand name Verzenio among others, is a medication for the treatment of advanced or metastatic breast cancers.
 It was developed by Eli Lilly and it acts as a CDK inhibitor selective for CDK4 and CDK6.

-It was designated as a breakthrough therapy for breast cancer by the U.S. Food and Drug Administration (FDA) in October 2015.
+It was designated as a breakthrough therapy for breast cancer by the US Food and Drug Administration (FDA) in October 2015.

-On 28 September 2017, it was approved for use in the United States by the FDA for the treatment of certain breast cancers.
+In September 2017, it was approved for use in the United States by the FDA for the treatment of certain breast cancers.

 Medical uses

-Since September 2017 Abemaciclib is approved in the US for "adult patients who have hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative advanced or metastatic breast cancer that has progressed after taking therapy that alters a patient's hormones".
+Since September 2017, abemaciclib has been approved in the US for "adults who have hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative advanced or metastatic breast cancer that has progressed after taking therapy that alters a patient's hormones".

 In studies that compared fulvestrant plus abemaciclib to fulvestrant plus placebo in breast cancer patients, progression-free survival under abemaciclib therapy was 16.4 months on average, as compared to 9.3 months under the placebo arm.